tybenz/blacktunnel-blog/_posts/2013-06-04-a-level-editor-and-a-little-ai.md

 title: A Level Editor And A Little A.I.
 ---

-After getting some of the first few characters to show up and move around on the screen, we really wanted to be able to test out different scenarios quickly

 After getting the first few characters to show up and move around on the screen, we decided it was time to buckle down and come up with a better way to create a level from scratch.
 We had set up our levels to be